raquo/minimal-hapi-react-webpack/README.md

 Very basic production config is also in place.

-You can use this starter kit to efficiently develop react components and applications that might or might not talk to a Hapi.js backend.
+You can use this starter kit to efficiently develop react components and applications that might talk to a Hapi.js backend.

+The primary purpose of this repo however is to demonstrate how to wire together these technologies.
+The config files are organized to have an obvious single source of truth.
+I've added plenty of comments to explain which config does what.

 ## Features

-* React (client) hot module reloading is configured with babel-plugin-react-transform
+* React (client) hot module reloading is configured with react-transform-hmr
 * ESLint error & warnings are logged to browser console
 * Application server (Hapi.js) is separate from webpack dev server (Express.js)
-* Hapi.js proxies webpack requests to webpack dev server
+* Hapi.js proxies requests for webpack assets to webpack dev server
-* Hapi.js is configured to server static files, and a couple example routes
+* Hapi.js is configured to serve static files, and a couple example routes
 * A separate sandbox entry point is set up for white room component development
 * Sample client-side React view with a counter to easily test hot module reloading (any time the page does a full reload, the counter resets).
 * Server-side React views instead of index.html (see /server-views).
 Isomorphism is easy to configure if needed using the same dependency.
 * Automatic application server reloading using nodemon
-* Babel transpilation of ES6 into browser-compatible ES5.
+* Babel transpilation of ES6 and JSX into browser-compatible ES5, both for server and client code.
 Use all the fancy stuff today!
 * Webpack assets are generated with content hashes in filenames for easy cache busting
-* Webpack assets are optimized with Uglify.js on production, removing dead code (TODO: and server-only code)
+* Webpack assets are optimized with Uglify.js on production, removing dead code (TODO: add server-only code)
-* Webpack asset URLs are saved into a file, and a helper method is provided to extract them for usage in HTML files.
+* Webpack asset URLs are recorded in a file, and a helper method is provided to extract them for usage in HTML / JSX.

 ## Configuration